dockstore/dockstore-documentation/docs/advanced-topics/snapshot-and-doi.rst

 ----------------
 A snapshot is a point-in-time capture of the descriptor(s), test parameter file(s), and metadata associated with a workflow version.
-Snapshotting a version will also make the version immutable.
+Snapshotting a version will also make the version mostly immutable, with exceptions for some Dockstore metadata like verification status, DOIs, and whether a workflow version is hidden.
 Users will be prompted to confirm before generating a snapshot.
 **Taking a snapshot cannot be undone**.

 .. image:: ../assets/images/docs/snapshot_doi/snapshot.png